juliangut/generator-barephp/README.md

 ### Features

+* Load existing configuration from composer.json
 * Git use is assumed by default (.gitignore and .gitattributes included)
-* Load existing configuration from composer.json
 * Integration with Github and Bitbucket accounts
+* Composer ready (detecting or installing)
+* Project ready to be added to Packagist
 * Select minimum supported PHP version (from 5.3 up)
-* Composer ready (detecting or installing)
 * Symfony polyfills compatibility packages included based on minimum supported PHP version
-* Project ready to be included into Packagist
 * Laravel Homestead integration (optionally with PhpMyAdmin)
 * Integration with Vagrant hostupdater plugin if installed
-* Select task runner integration between Gulp and Grunt
+* Select task runner integration, Gulp or Grunt
 * Optimized (JIT) Grunt integration
 * Auto synchronization in-browser with Browsersync
 * Already configured Travis integration (PHP >=5.3 and HHVM)